Route 3 Improvement, Culpeper County

 2001 - Location and design public hearing held on Stevensburg segment, at which two potential alignments were presented: improvements along the existing alignment (Alternative A), and a northern bypass of Stevensburg (Alternative B).
 Alternative B was favored by the public.

-June 2002 - VDOT recommended and the CTB approved Alternative B, the northern bypass alignment and design.
+2002 - VDOT recommended and the CTB approved Alternative B, the northern bypass alignment and design (June).

-Recent conversion of the project from state funding to federal funding required an environmental assessment under the National Environmental Policy Act (NEPA).
-That review established that the northern bypass alignment (Alternative B) would have significantly greater impact to the area's historic resources, requiring acquisition of 26.3 acres within the Brandy Station Battlefield Historic District and 50.3 acres within the American Battlefield Protection Program’s proposed boundaries for the Brandy Station Battlefield.
+2010 - Conversion of the project from state funding to federal funding required an environmental assessment under the National Environmental Policy Act (NEPA).
+That review established that the northern bypass alignment (Alternative B) would have significantly greater impact to the area's historic resources, requiring more than double the amount of land from the Brandy Station Battlefield site than Alternative A (76.6 versus 36.2 acres).

 - A storm water management pond has been relocated so it no longer affects the historic Wicked Bottom spring.